wncc/CodeInQuarantine/Week_6_Backend/README.md

 Now we ask of you to make your own whatsapp!
 Your task is to create a simple chat application using Django.

 - The application does not have to be real time.
-You can simply make the front end make a request (this is called a GET or POST request) to the server and get the messages.
+You can simply make the front end make a request (this is called a GET or POST request) periodically to the server and get the messages.
 - Once you are done with this you can try researching on Sockets.
 Sockets allow communication to happen in real time over the internet by using what is called the WebSockets technology.
 There are numerous modules available for Django that make this simple for you to use.
 One such module is called SocketIO.
 You will have to google and read various tutorials to make this work.
 - Now you must implement an API for your application.
 Once you have done this try integrating your chat app to a python script that will send messages periodically.
 - If you want you can also do this task using NodeJS to learn a different way of doing things.